davedash/davedash.github.com/_posts/2011-01-28-interviews-with-fibonacci.markdown

 ### This is a low bar

 A good **number of people solve this with no issues**.
-They calculate the sequence and print out the digits, or store them in a `list`.
+They calculate the sequence and print out the numbers, or store them in a `list`.
 I run the code, we optimize it slightly, we move on.

 Unfortunately, **I expect *everyone* I interview to easily solve this**.
 Quite